wendivoid/mookaite/README.md

 # Notes

   - If the background command is '/usr/bin/feh' and **NO** '--args' are given '--bg-scale' is still passed, this is simply to make my personal settings the default so i could be lazy.
-The goal is to be able to pass an empty '--args' flag to remove it, **but this will cause feh to run in GUI mode** if flags were not passed by '--args'.
+To circumvent this behavior pass an empty '--args' flag to remove it, **but this might cause feh to run in GUI mode**.

   - This program is only really intended for my own personal use but if someone started using it as well, i'd be willing to add or change features.